Anthem (novella): Development

 There are also a number of differences between the two stories.
 For example, the society of We is in no scientific or technological decay, featuring X-rays, airplanes, microphones, and so on.
 In contrast, the people of Anthem believe that the world is flat and the sun revolves around it, and that bleeding people is a decent form of medicine.
 The similarities have led to speculation about whether Rand's story was directly influenced by Zamyatin's.
-However, there is little evidence that Rand was influenced by or even read Zamyatin's work, and she never mentioned it in discussions of her life in Russia.
+However, there is little evidence that Rand was influenced by (or had even read) Zamyatin's work; she never mentioned the novel in discussions of her life in Russia.

 Publication history

 Initially, Rand planned on publishing Anthem as a magazine story or serial, but her agent encouraged her to publish it as a book.
 She submitted it simultaneously to Macmillan Publishers in America and Cassell in England.
 Both had handled her previous novel, We the Living.
 Cassell agreed to publish Anthem, but Macmillan declined it.
 According to Peikoff, "[Macmillan's] comment was: the author does not understand socialism."
 Another American publisher also turned it down, and Rand's agent was unable to sell it as a magazine serial.
 Cassell published it in England in 1938.

 After the success of The Fountainhead, a revised edition of Anthem was published in the US in 1946 by Pamphleteers, Inc., a small libertarian-oriented publishing house owned by Rand's friends Leonard Read and William C. Mullendore.
 A 50th Anniversary Edition was published in 1995, including an appendix which reproduces the Cassell edition with Rand's handwritten editorial changes.

 Since its publication in 1946, the revised version of Anthem has sold more than 3.5 million copies.